jmeridth/.github/README.md

-# Template Repository
+# .github repo

-My personal GitHub Repository template.
+My default GitHub repository.

-If you use this, please search for `jmeridth*` and replace with your own GitHub username and/or email address.
+Contains the "fallback" files for all of my repositories.